pocketgems/dynamodb/docs/dynamodb.md

 on the models you've defined (make sure to export them from your service!).
 On localhost, the data persists until you shut down the service.
 If you add new models or change a model (particularly its key structure), you will need to restart your service to incorporate the changes.

+Along the same lines, keep in mind that the localhost database is _not_ cleared in between test runs.
+Any data added to the localhost database will remain until the service is restarted.
+This can help you debug issues, but it also means you should not create items with a fixed ID as part of a unit test (use `uuidv4()` to get a random ID value so it won't clash with a future run of the unit tests.)

 Whenever a service is deployed to test or prod, any table which did not previously exist is created. _If a table is removed, its data will still be